PepperDash/EssentialsPluginTemplate/README.md

 ## Generating Nuget Package

-In the solution folder is a file named "PDT.EssentialsPluginTemplate.nuspec-TEMPLATE"
+In the solution folder is a file named "PDT.EssentialsPluginTemplate.nuspec"

-1. Remove the -TEMPLATE so that the extention is .nuspec.
-2. Rename the file to match your plugin solution name
+1. Rename the file to match your plugin solution name
-3. Edit the file to include your project specifics including
+2. Edit the file to include your project specifics including
     1. <id>PepperDash.Essentials.Plugin.MakeModel</id> Convention is to use the prefix "PepperDash.Essentials.Plugin" and include the MakeModel of the device.
     2. <projectUrl>https://github.com/PepperDash/EssentialsPluginTemplate</projectUrl> Change to your url to the project repo

+There is no longer a requirement to adjust workflow files for nuget generation for private and public repositories.
+This is now handled automatically in the workflow.

+__If you do not make these changes to the nuspec file, the project will not generate a nuget package__